13 15 15Call

 However, if you withdraw any part of your TPD payout (or any part of your existing superannuation) balance, it may impact your Centrelink entitlements.
 Different Centrelink benefits are means-tested in different ways, so it’s a good idea to get professional financial advice on your entitlements before you access your TPD lump sum or superannuation account balance.

 Mary was diagnosed with MS in 2015.
-Literally overnight her life became all about hospital visits and specialist appointments.
+Overnight her life became all about hospital visits and specialist appointments.
 But when she reached the point where she couldn’t work, Mary was suddenly faced with the reality of her financial future – and as a single mum with two kids, it looked pretty bleak.

-It was actually Mary’s sister who asked if she had TPD cover through her super.
+It was Mary’s sister who asked if she had TPD cover through her super.
 She’d never heard of TPD and had to look it up – and to complicate matters, she had multiple super policies.
-Mary literally had a box full of ten years of unopened mail from her super funds, and was daunted by the prospect of going through them to work out what cover she had.
+Mary had a box full of ten years of unopened mail from her super funds and was daunted by the prospect of going through them to work out what cover she had.

 Mary saw an ad for Law Partners when she was Googling TPD so she called us and we took it from there.
 We went through her super statements and worked out Mary had five TPD policies.
 We got her a total payout of over $1 million, which has been life-changing for Mary and her children.